Yaesu FTDX10 deep-dive review

 Why would anyone want this?
 For two reasons.

 Firstly, we are radio-amateurs and we like to experiment.
 I tend to operate QRP sometimes and reducing the power to 5 W gets me there, but I can’t test the boundaries.
 I like to challenge myself by working with 1W or even less and try getting the DX station into my log on 40m CW.
-See QSO with N7XM or QSO with F6ARC

 The other reason is controlling the power of your amplifier.
 Many countries have a power limit of 300 or 400W PEP.
 Certain amplifiers require a very small drive to achieve this, for example SPE Expert amps will deliver ~500 watts PEP with 5W drive.
-If your legal limit is say 400W PEP, you can’t use FTDX10 with an SPE amplifier, otherwise you’ll be running way over your limit.
+If your legal limit is say 400W PEP, you can’t use FTDX10 with an SPE amplifier, otherwise you’ll be running over your limit.

 The 3DSS is useless, I don’t believe anybody is using it.
 I have asked a question in the FTDX10 Facebook group and out of about 100 responses there were one or two who found it useful.
 Everyone else was considering it to be a useless gimmick.